PostgreSQL Automatic User Provisioning | Teleport

 Prerequisites

-- Teleport cluster v13.1 or above with a configured self-hosted PostgreSQL or RDS PostgreSQL database.
+- Teleport cluster with a configured self-hosted PostgreSQL or RDS PostgreSQL database.
+To configure permissions for database objects like tables, your cluster must be on version v15.2 or above.

 - Ability to connect to and create user accounts in the target database.